interstar/Gates-Of-Dawn/README.md

 Why?
 ----

-Pure Data is a great free synth making toolkit.
+PureData is a great free synth making toolkit.
 But I've always found it too laborious to use in practice.
 I wanted to get into PD, but I think in code.
 I like my programmer-defined, reusable abstractions.
 When I'm defining a data-flow network I don't want to be messing around laying out each part in arbitrary x,y co-ordinates.

 Gates-of-Dawn lets me write my PD patches as cleanly and succinctly as possible - using function composition - while the computer lays the UI components out for me.
 Right now it only handles a small subset of PD objects.
 And is probably way too limited.
 But I'm already finding it pretty useful for putting synths together.